 Log into the Field interface and select a training job.
 If you don't have one you will need to create one.

-There is a menu option for Forms.
+At the bottom of the Task Worksheet, you'll see the More option: This takes you to a range of menu items (dependent upon your access permissions), including the Forms menu.
 This is where you can find any forms that have been set up for your company.

-Within our training Category we can see the two forms we have created in this training module.
+Within our Training Records category we can see the two forms we have created in this training module.

-Once you click on the task name you will be taken to the form.
+Click on the form name.
 This will create a new form from the template you've specified.

 Once the form has been completed, we're able to scroll to the base of the form and close the form.